 There is also an accurate full-scale replica of the hydraulic wheel built by Rennequin Sualem in 1667 which was used as a model for the machine at Marly.

 Closed on Mondays (except public holidays and during July and August).

-Groups: all year round by reservation.
+All year round, booking required.
 Guided visits available in French, Dutch, English and German.